Sydney-Informatics-Hub/Germline-StructuralV-nf/README.md

 nextflow run main.nf --input sample.tsv --ref /path/to/ref --annotsvDir /path/to/annotsv
 ```

 AnnotSV runs in default annotation mode, providing both (full and split) annotations.
 See [AnnotSV documentation](https://github.com/lgmgeo/AnnotSV/blob/master/README.AnnotSV_3.3.4.pdf) for details.
-To override this default use the --annotsvType flag in your run command:
+To override this default use the --annotsvDir flag in your run command:

 ```
-nextflow run main.nf --input sample.tsv --ref /path/to/ref --annotsvDir /path/to/annotsv --annotsvType {both/split/full}
+nextflow run main.nf --input sample.tsv --ref /path/to/ref --annotsvDir /path/to/annotsv --annotsvMode {both|split|full}
 ```

 If for any reason your workflow fails, you are able to resume the workflow from the last successful process with `-resume`.